Managing exposure to chemicals

 H3b Emissions of dioxins and furans to air, land and water, England Improvement Improvement Improvement

-H3b Emissions of hexachlorobenzene to air, land and water, England Deterioration Improvement Improvement
+H3b Emissions of hexachlorobenzene to air, land and water, England Deterioration Little or no change Improvement

 H3b Emissions of pentachlorobenzine to air, land and water, England Improvement Improvement Improvement